 The per capita income in Brier in 2010 was $45,457, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $181,828 for a family of four.

-Brier is a somewhat ethnically-diverse city.
+Brier is a very ethnically-diverse city.
 The people who call Brier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brier residents report their race to be White, followed by Asian.
 Important ancestries of people in Brier include English, Norwegian, Irish, and Italian.

 The most common language spoken in Brier is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Arabic.